hanzki/seppomuistaa/part-1-instructions.md

 (5) The telegram server sends our response to the user.*

 The first step in creating a chatbot will be registering our bot with Telegram in order to get access to the Telegram API.
 Telegram has a special bot called the "BotFather" who handles registration and configuration of other Telegram bots.

 Let's shoot [@BotFather](https://t.me/BotFather) a message on Telegram.
-Send BotFather the /newbot command which initiates the new bot creation flow.
-Answer all BotFather's questions and in the end you will see a message like this:
+Send BotFather the `/newbot` command which initiates the new bot creation flow.
+First he will ask for the name of your bot.
+You can freely choose a name and it can include special characters like spaces.
+Next you need to provide your bots *username*.
+This is the unique identifier of your bot.
+There are some limitations for example it needs to end in "bot" and cannot contain spaces.
+Also the username needs to be globally unique so you might need to try couple times.
+Finally you will see a message like this:

 ![BotFather response with the bot API token](docs/images/botfather_response.png)